mrsandipandas/mrsandipandas.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in SLAM and Online Calibration, KTH, Sweden
+* Ph.D in SLAM and Online Calibration with AI/ML, KTH, Sweden
 * M.Sc. in Electrical Engineering, NTNU, Norway and KTH, Sweden
 * B.Tech. in Computer Science and Engineering, Jadavpur University, India